-His works of art are famous worldwide for the eccentric mixtures of colors, lines, and textures.
+His works of art are famous worldwide for their eccentric mixtures of colors, lines, and textures.

 Facts From The Life Of Jackson Pollock Part I